 - (1) TEXTBOOK.
 Pagano, R. (2013).
 Understanding Statistics in the Behavioral Sciences (10th Edition).
 The ninth edition of the text is somewhat but not majorly different from the tenth edition.
 You are responsible for the tenth edition material.
 Use the ninth at your own risk. - (2) COGLAB.
 Francis, G., and Neath, I. (2007).
 CogLab Online Version 5.0 With Access Code.
-An access code for CogLab Online 5.0 is available from the bookstore packaged with your Pagano text.
-Or you can purchase access directly from the website www.nelsonbrain.com/webapp/wcs/stores/servlet/en/micrositesca/UBC-PSYC218).
-To register on CogLab, please follow the instructions on the course website in folder called "Laboratories" module.

-- (3) SPSS GUIDE.
-Cuttler, C. (2014).
-A Student Guide to SPSS, including SPSS Student Version 24 (2nd Edition).
-Available at the UBC bookstore.
-The book comes with an access code for a free download of SPSS 24, which is a software package that we will be using throughout the course. - (4) i>Clicker.
-Available at the UBC bookstore.
-You can also use the REEF app on your smart phone. - (5) Scientific calculator.
+An access code for CogLab Online 5.0 is available from the bookstore packaged with your Pagano text or as a standalone purchase. register on CogLab, please follow the instructions on the course website in folder called "Laboratories" module. - (3a) SPSS GUIDE.
+Cuttler, C. (2020).
+A Student Guide to SPSS (3rd Edition).
+Available at the UBC bookstore in digital and hard copy forms, either format is acceptable. - (3b) SPSS version 26.
+Available for free download from www.ubc.onthehub.com. - (4) Top Hat account. [free] Please follow the instructions on Canvas for joining the course. - (5) Scientific calculator.
 You will need a basic scientific calculator (one with inverse and square root functions will be sufficient and should only cost about \$10) for exams.
-Graphing calculators are NOT permitted during exams.